Sergio-Albea-Git/Threat-Hunting-KQL-Queries/KQL-Collectors/Readme.md

 |<img width="336" height="563" alt="image" src="https://github.com/user-attachments/assets/811c782c-a6fe-4660-a716-2991f23841fe" />
 |---|

-Finally, click on Initialize variables Group and update the MISP address and the MISP APIKey with the corresponding values:
+Finally, click on Initialize variables Group and update the MISP URL address and the MISP APIKey with the corresponding values:

 | <img width="708" height="563" alt="image" src="https://github.com/user-attachments/assets/688a4b18-9805-4c86-bb44-77f4d8131195" />
 |---|

 Save it, run it and it should start to add the collected IOCs into MISP.